emcog/mindfulness-connected/MBOE.md

 ## How is it delivered?

 The MBOE programme runs over six weeks.
 Classes come together each week for an hour and a quarter.
 Building relationships and meditating with peers during the programme plays and important role in bringing teams together.
+We are currently providing programmes by Zoom.

 {% include image.html
 	src="/assets/images/images/mboe-delivery.jpg"